kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 The main idea is to define playbooks.
 A playbook usually makes sure to configure a certain service, in our case the vHPC.
 The service has different roles so we subdivide down to roles.
-For example the Slurm playbook is split in three parts:
+For example the Slurm playbook is split into three parts:
 - slurm-common $\to$ needed for both machines
 - slurm-master $\to$ just for the management node
 - slurm-worker $\to$ just for the worker nodes
 We can cluster the different VMs per role and run the playbook for each role.
-The entire elasticluster is much bigger and to allow reuse we further subdivide down to more specific services and tasks.
+The entire `elasticluster` is much bigger.
+To allow reuse we further subdivide into more specific services and tasks.
 It is also possible to provide different ways for different platforms, e.g. RHEL or Debian based Linux distributions.

 This is an excerpt of the `slurm.yml` playbook[^1]